gmag11/EnigmaIOT/readme.md

 - [x] Automatic and transparent node attachment
 - [x] Avoid rogue node, rogue gateway and man-in-the-middle attack

 Notice that network key used to implement this feature is stored on flash.
 ESP8266 do not allow flash encryption so network key may be recovered reading flash.
-On the other side, ESP32 is able to encrypt flash memory, but EnigmaIoT is not still tested on it.

 - [x] Pluggable physical layer communication.
 Right now only ESP-NOW protocol is developed but you can easily add more communication alternatives
 - [x] When using ESP-NOW only esp8266 is needed.
 No more electronics apart from sensor